 - Associated Effects: Along with the predominant effects, there is an impact on some associated parts too.

 - Central Effects: Due to the regular Yoga practice there is a positive impact on the mind of the practitioner.
 This positivity impacts the behavior and brings positive change in the person.
-This is called the central effects.
+This is called central effects.

 The local benefits of Vajrasana are better blood circulation in the lower abdominal area and removal of spinal column defects.
 But Vajrasana also impacts knee and ankle joints and these parts are also benefited by doing Vajrasana.
-This is called associated effect. & practitioners’ feeling of positivity by doing Yoga practice is the central effect benefit.
+This is called an associated effect. & practitioners’ feeling of positivity by doing Yoga practice is the central effect benefit.

 Now let’s understand how these practices impact our body system.

-Nerves are stimulated which helps in better harmony between mind and the body.
+Nerves are stimulated which helps in better harmony between the mind and the body.
 Various endocrine glands function better with the improved health of the nervous system.